jdoleary/Spellmasons/TasksCurrent.md

 - Rachels screen was too small and the cards overlapped the grid
 - Support click and drag for queued cards
-- latency graph is broken
-- carge green line doesn't work right if unit is in the way
 - Rachel was frozen and I had taken my turn but it said "waiting on others"
-- Rachel says she moved twice after being frozen
-- A damage spell is out of order, ended up on the end
+- A damage spell is out of order in my hand, ended up on the end
   - This seems to happen right after I cast a single card, I get it back
 - my turns seem to be ending unexpecedly, i just poisoned a guy and i din'dt move
 - see save('cannotmovehere'), i couldn't move directly to my right or left after i killed the guy to my left, also one of the grunts wasn't moving